 How to come up with a robust time estimate

 The good news is that learning how to estimate how long tasks take is not rocket science.
-There’re a few simple things you can start doing to master the art of time estimating.
+There are a few simple things you can start doing to master the art of time estimating.

 Be realistic.
 Wishful thinking doesn’t work!
 If you’re trying to estimate how long it takes your child to get ready for school in the morning, there’s no point indicating 5 minutes for breakfast if she’s a slow eater and needs 15 minutes.

-Similarly build in “hidden” times, in particular traveling time, set-up time or wrap-up time.
+Similarly build in “hidden” times, in particular traveling time, set-up time, or wrap-up time.
 For example, a one-hour yoga class is likely to turn into a 1.5-hour event.
-Because you may need to add 10 minutes to walk/drive to the studio, 5 minutes to change into your gear, 5 minutes to shower and get dressed afterwards, and 10 minutes to walk/drive back.
+Because you may need to add 10 minutes to walk/drive to the studio, 5 minutes to change into your gear, 5 minutes to shower and get dressed afterward, and 10 minutes to walk/drive back.

 If you struggle to estimate the time of certain tasks, then measure it.
 In particular, those tasks you need to perform on a regular basis or you tend to procrastinate on.
 Time yourself several times until you’ve got a good understanding of how long it takes to complete these tasks.